-ships in Humburg and goes to the USSR every year.
-NOSENKO himself was in contact with about 1957 or 1958 but did not recruit him at this time.
-And had realized what was happening and severed the relationship.
-It will goes to the USSR and the ACB continues to surround him with agents but he has not been recruited. (fmm): A canadian; is known to have capacian in homosexual acts while in the USSR as a tourist in 1950; the KGB will attempt to recruit him if he returns.
-NAME UNKNOWN: KGB cryptonym "KOMETA"; a British woman who works for some publication in London which publishes in the Russian language; she visited the USSR in 1961 and 1962 with a spotting mission for British Intelligence, there had an affair with a KGB agent, and has corresponded with him; when the agent wrote that he would be coming to the West on a visit in 1963, she replied by mail that she would like to see him, but could not at that time; the KGB is waiting for the British to make the next move.
+still goes to the USSR and the AGB continues to surround him with agents but he has not been recruited.

+(fau): A canadian; is known to have engaged in homosexual acts while in the USSR as a tourist in 1950; the KGB will attempt to recruit him if ha returns.

+NAME UNKNOWN: KGB cryptonym "KOMETA"; afBritish woman who works for some publication in London which publishes in the Russian language; she visited the USSR in 1961 and 1962 with a spotting mission for British Intelligence, there had an affair with a KGB agent, and has corresponded with him; when the agent wrote that he would be coming to the West on a visit in 1963, she replied by mail that she would like to see him, but could not at that time; the KGB is waiting for the British to make the next move.